-Pathfinders events could not have been staged without the generous support of our sponsors over the years.
-As well as Qantas, we are proud to name NORTHS, Qudos Bank, VIVA Energy, Sydney Airport as our major sponsors, with many companies donating prizes and support to bring our events to life.
+Qantas Pathfinders events could not have been staged without the generous support of our sponsors over the years.
+As well as Qantas, we are proud to name NORTHS, Qudos Bank, VIVA Energy and Sydney Airport as our major sponsors, with many companies donating prizes and support to bring our events to life.
 Many of our sponsors come back year after year and they are just as much a part of our events as our volunteers and participants.

 None of this could be possible without …

 Pat McGann, or “Budgie” as he was known to those who loved him was considered to be one of the most admired Qantas employees of all time.
-He was awarded an OAM for the wonderful work he did for Pathfinders and the children at RIDBC.
-Budgie left us in 2011, but his legacy lives on, forever changing the lives of children with vision and hearing loss and we thank him and all the dedicated Pathfinders over the years for their amazing contributions.
+He was awarded an OAM for the wonderful work he did for Qantas Pathfinders and the children at RIDBC.
+Budgie left us in 2011, but his legacy lives on, forever changing the lives of children and adults with vision and hearing loss and we thank him and all the dedicated Qantas Pathfinders over the years for their amazing contributions.

-If you’ve been inspired by the Pathfinders story, we are always looking for new sponsors, new members from the Qantas community and new fundraising ideas.
-If you would like to join us and help make a difference to the lives of some beautiful children, please get in touch using the contact details on our website, our Facebook page @qantaspathfinders, or email email@example.com.
+If you’ve been inspired by the Qantas Pathfinders story, we are always looking for new sponsors, new members from the Qantas community and new fundraising ideas.
+If you would like to join us and help make a difference to the lives of some beautiful children, please get in touch using the contact details on our website, our Facebook page @qantaspathfinders, or email firstname.lastname@example.org.